7 tips for effective health savings account (HSA) program design

 - Choosing an HSA provider that can minimize potential disruption for employees if a health-insurer change is warranted later

-- Developing a year-round HSA employee communication and education strategy that helps employees understand the full potential of their retirement plan and HSA
+- Developing a year-round HSA employee communication and education strategy that helps employees understand the full potential of their HSAs

 HSA-focused education is essential to success